gabriel-ender/gabriel-ender/README.md

 - 👋 Hi, I’m @gabriel-ender
-- 👀 I’m interested in make the difference.
+- 👀 I’m looking for a job
-- 🌱 I’m currently learning HTML, CSS, JavaScript and Python.
+- 🌱 I’m currently learning Python and SQL.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects.
-- 📫 How to reach me ...
+- 📫 How to reach me > gabrielender.md@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm a drummer!

 <!---
 gabriel-ender/gabriel-ender is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.